 The links in the post below may be affiliate links.

 With the holiday season in full-swing, unfortunately package thieves are busier than ever.
 In fact, 1 in 4 Americans has reported having a package stolen from their doorstep or porch, according to a report by August Home (makers of smart locks).
-There are ways you can help your gifts and delivered packages stay safer from box bandits.
+There are ways you can help your gifts and delivered packages stay safer from box bandits and porch pirates.

 Set Up Security Cameras at Your Front Door

 Simply seeing a camera may be enough of a deterrent for most parcel pickpockets, but if not at least you’re likely to get a good look at the culprit and will have proof.
 The Ring Spotlight Camera with Two-Way Talk & Siren Alarm lets you see who’s at your door as well as talk to them.